-Step 1 - Drawing the Background Shapes
+Part 1 - Drawing the Template

-The first shape of the background layer
+Step 1 - The first shape of the background layer.

-The first shape on our background layer is a combination of gentle curves that fill the top left quarter of our design.
+The first shape on our background layer is a combination of gentle organic curves that fill the top left quarter of our design.

 There are several points to bear in mind that may help you when you are drawing your shapes:

-- Your shapes do not have to fit exactly into each quarter of the square.
+Your shapes do not have to fit exactly into each quarter of the square.
 The suggestion of using quarters is simply a device to help you balance your shapes in the overall design.

-The second shape of the background layer
+Step 2 - The second shape of the background layer.

 The curves that we have used for this shape are in harmony with our first shape and initiate a visual interplay between them.

-The third shape of the background layer
+Step 3 - The third shape of the background layer.

 Our third background shape fills the bottom right quarter of the design.
-This shape continues the interaction of curves and builds on their relationship.

-The fourth shape of the background layer
+Step 4 - The fourth shape of the background layer.

-Our fourth and final background shape fills the bottom left quarter of the design.
-It balances the interplay of curved forms and leads us in a clockwise direction back to the first shape.
+This balances the interplay of curved forms and leads us in a clockwise direction back to the first shape.

-The first shape of the foreground layer
+Step 5 - The first shape of the foreground layer.

 The foreground layer of shapes in our design is necessary to enhance the spatial depth of the image and to augment the interaction of curves.

 Its speed is conveyed by the variations in its thickness and direction.
 The path that it follows is also calculated to break up the shapes and spaces of the background in as interactive a way as possible.

-The second shape of the foreground layer
+Step 6 - The second shape of the foreground layer.

 This also interacts with the shapes and spaces of the background but adds some necessary contrast to the sinuous curves with a couple of sharp angular twists.

-'Trace and transfer' your repeat unit onto an sheet of paper to form a layout like our illustration above.
+Trace and transfer your 'repeat unit' onto an sheet of paper to form a layout similar to our illustration.
 You can then explore the different effects of tone and color on your design until you begin to discover certain combinations that appeal to you more than others.
 Click here for a blank template of our development sheet that you may print and use.

 'Trace and transfer' technique: Take the tracing of your unit and draw carefully over the design on the back of your tracing paper so that you have the same image pencilled on both sides.
 Now place your tracing onto a sheet of paper and draw heavily over the lines of your design to transfer the image.
 Use a soft grade pencil (grade B or 2B) as this will transfer more easily.

 Finally, select one design from your development sheet that appeals to you more than the others.

 A straight repeat - where all four repeat units are arranged to face in the same direction.